joaogsleite/discord-music-bot/README.md

 # Discord Music Bot

-A discord bot for listening to music from youtube
+A discord bot for listening to music from Youtube and Soundcloud

 ## Features

-* Play videos from youtube on your voice channel
+* Play videos from Youtube and Soundcloud on your voice channel
 * Search videos by title
 * Play videos directly by youtube link
+* Play Soundcloud links
 * Queue system (add, next, clear)
 * Only listen to commands on specific channel
 * Currently playing is displayed on Discord bot status